 Thomas C. Green

-THOMAS C. GREEN for many years managed Sidley’s federal and state investigation and white collar defense practice group in Washington, D.C.
-Mr. Green is a nationally known and highly regarded trial lawyer who has tried countless complex criminal and civil cases.
-In June of 2009, Chambers and Partners selected Mr. Green for its USA Award for Excellence in the field of White Collar Criminal Defense and Government Investigations.
-Mr. Green is among a very few trial lawyers in the United States who are ranked in Chambers’ Top Tier.
+TOM GREEN for many years managed Sidley’s federal and state investigation and white collar defense practice group in Washington, D.C.
+He is a nationally known and highly regarded trial lawyer who has tried countless complex criminal and civil cases.
+In June of 2009, Chambers and Partners selected Tom for its USA Award for Excellence in the field of White Collar Criminal Defense and Government Investigations.
+He is among a very few trial lawyers in the United States who are ranked in Chambers’ Top Tier.

-Mr. Green has been featured in the National Law Journal as one of 11 “Winning” litigators in the United States, and named by Ethisphere Magazine to its Hall of Fame honoring “Attorneys Who Matter” in the United States.
-In 2003, in a nationwide poll conducted by Corporate Crime Reporter, Mr. Green was selected as one of the top five white collar defense lawyers in the United States.
-He has been selected by his peers over 30 successive years for inclusion in the top tier of “Best Lawyers in America,” and was named Best Lawyers‘ 2011 Washington, D.C.
+Tom has been featured in the National Law Journal as one of 11 “Winning” litigators in the United States, and named by Ethisphere Magazine to its Hall of Fame honoring “Attorneys Who Matter” in the United States.
+He has been selected by his peers over 35 successive years for inclusion in the top tier of “Best Lawyers in America,” and was named Best Lawyers‘ 2011 Washington, D.C.
 White Collar Lawyer of the Year.
-Mr. Green is recognized as a Litigation Star in the United States in the 2014 edition of Benchmark Litigation and included in Washingtonian magazine’s 2013 list of Washington’s Best Lawyers as one of the region’s “best legal minds” in the area of Criminal Defense, White Collar.
+Tom is recognized as a Litigation Star in the United States in the 2014 and 2015 editions of Benchmark Litigation and included in Washingtonian magazine’s 2013 list of Washington’s Best Lawyers as one of the region’s “best legal minds” in the area of Criminal Defense, White Collar.

-Much of Mr. Green’s practice is devoted to counseling corporate officials in connection with state and federal criminal investigations, conducting internal investigations of alleged corporate wrongdoing and advising on the implementation of compliance and anti-fraud programs.
-In recent years Mr. Green has assisted the World Bank in the development of its anti-fraud and corruption unit and has conducted significant investigations for the Bank regarding the integrity of the Bank’s lending programs.
-Mr. Green has also conducted similar investigations for the Inter-American Development Bank.
+Much of Tom’s practice is devoted to counseling corporate officials in connection with state and federal criminal investigations, conducting internal investigations of alleged corporate wrongdoing and advising on the implementation of compliance and anti-fraud programs.
+In recent years he has assisted the World Bank in the development of its anti-fraud and corruption unit and has conducted significant investigations for the Bank regarding the integrity of the Bank’s lending programs.
+He has also conducted similar investigations for the Inter-American Development Bank.

-For many years, Mr. Green has represented members of Congress and other public officials in responding to some of the most well-known and significant federal and Congressional investigations of official misconduct.
-Mr. Green represented former Assistant Attorney General Robert Mardian during the trial of the Watergate case as well as a prominent businessman and political figure in the prosecution of former Maryland Governor Marvin Mandel.
+For many years, Tom has represented members of Congress and other public officials in responding to some of the most well-known and significant federal and Congressional investigations of official misconduct.
+He represented former Assistant Attorney General Robert Mardian during the trial of the Watergate case as well as a prominent businessman and political figure in the prosecution of former Maryland Governor Marvin Mandel.
 He also defended several government officials during the “Whitewater” Independent Counsel investigations.
-During the Iran-Contra investigation, Mr. Green represented Retired Major General Richard V. Secord.
-Senator Donald W. Riegle, Jr. retained Mr. Green in connection with the Senate Ethics Committee’s inquiry relating to Charles Keating.
-Mr. Green has also represented former Assistant Secretary of State Elizabeth Tamposi in connection with various investigations into the State Department’s handling of former President Clinton’s passport records, as well as Senator David Durenburger against criminal charges filed by the Department of Justice.
+During the Iran-Contra investigation, Tom represented Retired Major General Richard V. Secord.
+Senator Donald W. Riegle, Jr. retained Tom in connection with the Senate Ethics Committee’s inquiry relating to Charles Keating.
+Tom has also represented former Assistant Secretary of State Elizabeth Tamposi in connection with various investigations into the State Department’s handling of former President Clinton’s passport records, as well as Senator David Durenburger against criminal charges filed by the Department of Justice.

-In addition, Mr. Green has represented numerous foreign and domestic corporations and corporate officials in connection with high-profile agency and grand jury investigations pertaining to a wide variety of commercial, accounting, tax and financial fraud violations, as well as criminal anti-trust, Foreign Corrupt Practices, environmental, immigration and securities violations.
-For the past two years, Mr. Green has been very involved in representing Swiss Bankers in connection with on-going Department of Justice investigations relating to their accounts for US clients, and more recently in regard to DOJ’s Program for Non Prosecution Agreements for Swiss Banks.
+In addition, Tom has represented numerous foreign and domestic corporations and corporate officials in connection with high-profile agency and grand jury investigations pertaining to a wide variety of commercial, accounting, tax and financial fraud violations, as well as criminal antitrust, Foreign Corrupt Practices, environmental, immigration and securities violations.
+For the past three years, Tom has been very involved in representing Swiss Bankers in connection with on-going Department of Justice investigations relating to their accounts for U.S. clients, and more recently in regard to DOJ’s Program for Non Prosecution Agreements for Swiss Banks.

 His extensive trial and criminal defense experience includes the following cases:

-Mr. Green is a 1962 graduate of Dartmouth College and received his law degree from Yale University in 1965.
-He is a Fellow of the American College of Trial Lawyers, a past president of the Assistant United States Attorneys Association of Washington, D.C., as well as a member of the National Association of Criminal Defense Lawyers where he served as the initial Chairman of the Committee on Environmental Crime.
-Mr. Green is also a former U.S. Army Captain and artillery battery commander and was attached to the 1st Air Cavalry Division in Vietnam.
+Tom is a Fellow of the American College of Trial Lawyers and a past president of the Assistant United States Attorneys Association of Washington, D.C.
+He also served as the initial Chairman of the Committee on Environmental Crime of the National Association of Criminal Defense Lawyers.
+Tom is also a former U.S. Army Captain and artillery battery commander and was attached to the 1st Air Cavalry Division in Vietnam.